 What Would Bob Do?
 Removing Wall-to-Wall Carpeting

 Bob Vila answers a reader's question about removing wall-to-wall carpeting.
-To submit a question of your own, visit the Forum!

 I am moving to a new house where the living room and dining area have wall-to-wall carpeting.
 I asked the previous owner, and he told me there is hardwood flooring underneath.
-Could you please tell me how to remove carpet?
+Could you please tell me how to remove this carpet?

 Even with regular vacuuming, carpeting accumulates a great deal of dust, dirt, and debris.
 So if and when you finally decide to rip it up, be sure to give the floor covering one last good vacuuming.
-Empty the room of furnishings, open the windows, and don your dust mask—then get to work!
+Empty the room of furnishings, open the windows, don your dust mask—then get to work!

 MATERIALS AND TOOLS Available on Amazon

 – Nail puller pliers

 – Steel putty knife